nsidc/polarstereo-reformat/README.md

 ## License

-See [LICENSE](LICENSE), unless otherwise stated in the corresponding directory Readme file.
+See [LICENSE](LICENSE), unless otherwise stated in the README file with each subdirectory.

 ## Code of Conduct